Connect to Snowflake with the Snowflake Python APIs

 If you’re using the Snowflake Connector for Python, you can create a connection to Snowflake by using its snowflake.connector.connect function.
 The function returns a Connection object.

-Code in the following example uses connection parameters defined in a configuration file to create a connection to Snowflake.
+Code in the following example creates a Connection object using a connection definition named myconnection, which is specified in a configuration file.
 Using the resulting Connection object, the code creates a Root object from which to use the API:

 from snowflake.connector import connect